 - Fresh chopped coriander.
 You can leave this out, or replace with chopped dill or parsley.

 - Chopped onion.
-You can use red or white onion.
+You can use a brown or a red onion.

 - Good-quality self-raising gluten-free flour mix.
 If you are not avoiding gluten, you can replace this with all-purpose or all-purpose wholewheat flour.

 This is a summary of the instructions to go along with the photographs.
 For the full ingredient amount breakdown, scroll down to the recipe card at the bottom of the post.

 Firstly, preheat your oven to 200 degrees C/400 F. Line a standard loaf pan with a sheet of parchment paper, making sure to leave a little bit hanging over the edges.
 This will make it easy to remove the bread from the pan.